chaukhoa97/portfolio-v2/docs/Next.js/page-rendering.md

 Use case: Đẻ 1000 most popular products từ `getStaticPaths`

-- `fallback: blocking` (preferred) – when a request is made to a page that hasn't been generated, Next.js will server-render the page on the first request.
+- `fallback: blocking` (preferred) – when a request is made to a page that hasn't been generated, Next.js will `SSR` the page on the first request and cache it.
 Future requests will serve the static file from the cache.
 - `fallback: true` – when a request is made to a page that hasn't been generated, Next.js will immediately serve a static page with a loading state on the first request.
 When the data is finished loading, the page will re-render using this data and be cached.
 Future requests will serve the static file from the cache.

+---

+- `fallback: false` - 404 page will be served.

 #### [Next.js API route](https://nextjs.org/docs/api-routes/introduction) + [On-demand ISR](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation): Wish list